danthegoodman1/icedb/icedb/v3/ARCHITECTURE.md

   v: string // the version number
   sch: number // line number that the accumulated schema begins at tmb?: number // line number that the list of log file tombstone start at
-  f: number // line number that the list of files begins at }
+  f: number // line number that the list of file markers begins at }
 ```